shamim0754/JavaAdvace/readme.md

 ###  hashCode() ###

 The `java.lang.Object.hashCode()` method returns a hash code value for the object.
-This method override is necessary  when using hash based collection like `java.util.Hashtable`,`java.util.HashMap`,`java.util.HashSet`
+This method override is necessary  when using hash based collection(key-value pair) like `java.util.Hashtable`,`java.util.HashMap`,`java.util.HashSet`

 String Object `hashCode` method override by java api programmer